StormPacer/docs--djs-template/README.md

 ## Introduction

 `NamVr` Discord Bot Template is an open source discord.js based bot template to get started on a new bot project.
-It is classic javascript template, not requiring any external dependencies unlike other famous frameworks. \(This is not a framework!\) You can scale any kind of bot project using this template. \(single server based or multiple server based\) It all depends on your creativity!
+It is a classic javascript template, not requiring any external dependencies unlike other famous frameworks. \(This is not a framework!\) You can scale any kind of bot project using this template. \(single server based or multiple server based\) It all depends on your creativity!

 ### Features:

-This template comes in with many in-built useful and flexible features, such as
+This template comes with many in-built, useful and flexible features, such as:

 #### • **Dynamic Command Handler:**

-* My template comes in with a dynamic command handler!
-Using the command handler, you don't need to indulge in main bot files to create your very own command!
+* My template comes with a dynamic command handler!
+Using the command handler, you don't need to edit the main bot files to create your very own command!
 * You can simply make command groups \(categorized as folders\) in the [commands](https://github.com/NamVr/DiscordBot-Template/tree/master/commands/) folder.
 * Your JavaScript commands goes inside respective category folders.
-A sample command is provided as [ping](https://github.com/NamVr/DiscordBot-Template/blob/master/commands/misc/ping.js) command.
+A sample command is provided as a command called [ping](https://github.com/NamVr/DiscordBot-Template/blob/master/commands/misc/ping.js).
 You can use the same skeleton for all commands you want!

 #### • **Dynamic Event Handler:**

-* All events goes inside the [events](https://github.com/NamVr/DiscordBot-Template/blob/master/events/) folder.
+* All events go inside the [events](https://github.com/NamVr/DiscordBot-Template/blob/master/events/) folder.
 You don't need to use `client.on()` in the main `bot.js` file to handle events.
-* Using simple skeleton code for events, you can make any amount of events in the events folder using the event handler.
+* Using the simple skeleton code for events, you can make unlimited amount of events in the events folder using the event handler.

 #### • **\[NEW\] Dynamic Trigger Handler:**

 * The all new addition to my discord bot template.
-Triggers occur when a specific "phrase" is said in a message content.
-For example, if you want your bot to react with :heart: when someone say `welcome` in their message, you can do that with this trigger handler!
+Triggers occur when a specific "phrase" is said in a message's content.
+For example, if you want your bot to react with :heart: when someone says `welcome` in their message, you can do that with this trigger handler!
-* Trigger Handler also has the same skeleton structure as of command handler.
+* Trigger Handler also has the same skeleton structure as the command handler.
 The trigger handler is associated with the [triggers](https://github.com/NamVr/DiscordBot-Template/tree/master/triggers/) folder.
-There are trigger categories, like [reactions](https://github.com/NamVr/DiscordBot-Template/tree/master/triggers/reactions) folder, in the trigger folder.
+There are trigger categories like the [reactions](https://github.com/NamVr/DiscordBot-Template/tree/master/triggers/reactions) folder in the trigger folder.
 * A sample trigger command is given in the [`hello.js`](https://github.com/NamVr/DiscordBot-Template/tree/master/triggers/reactions/hello.js) trigger file.

 #### • **Highly Customizable:**

-Using the template is so easy and fun, you would know.
-As the template does not rely on any external dependencies and written in javascript, it is highly customizable to any extend.
-There's no end to your creativity!
+Using the template is really easy and fun, you will find that out when you use it.
+As the template does not rely on any external dependencies and is written in javascript, it is customizable to any extent.
+There is no end to your creativity!

 #### • **Open source and self-hosted:**